GlobedGD/globed2/server/readme.md

 # Globed Server

+## Prerequisites

+Before trying to setup a server, it is **recommended** that you understand what it involves.
+You will likely need to either setup port forwarding or use a VPN tool like Radmin VPN if you are hosting the server on your PC, and that won't be covered in this guide.

+In case you are familiar with [Pterodactyl](https://pterodactyl.io/), there are eggs available for the [central](https://github.com/DumbCaveSpider/globed-central-egg) and [game](https://github.com/DumbCaveSpider/globed-game-egg) servers that could simplify the setup (thanks to @DumbCaveSpider)

+## Setup

 If you want to host a server yourself, first you have to download the server binaries from the latest GitHub release, named `globed-central-server` and `globed-game-server`.
 Depending on your OS and architecture, you want the one ending in `.exe` on Windows, the `-x64` one on Linux x64, and the `-arm64` one on Linux ARM64.

 After that is done, you have 2 paths: